sirixdb/sirixdb.github.io/rest-api.md

 ## API

+The API for storing and querying XML and JSON databases are almost identical.

+- `PUT https://localhost:9443/$database`creates a new database. `Content-Type` will have to be `multipart/form-data` in order to create multiple resources.
+All resources sent in the request must be specified with a `Content-Type` of `application/xml` or `application/json`.
-- `PUT https://localhost:9443/$database/$resource` creates a database and a resource (content being the body of the request -- as of now XML, but we'll implement JSON resources in the very near future).
+- `PUT https://localhost:9443/$database/$resource` creates a database and a resource, content being the body of the request.
+It must be XML or JSON.
+The `Content-Type` must be `application/xml` or `application/json` depending if the body of the request is XML or JSON.

-- `GET https://localhost:9443/$database/$resource` simply serializes the internal binary tree representation back to XML.
+- `GET https://localhost:9443/$database/$resource` simply serializes the internal binary tree representation back to XML or JSON.
 Optional URL-parameters are

   - `revision`  or `revision-timestamp` (the former being a simple long number, the latter being an ISO formatted datetime string as the parameter, for instance `2019-01-01T05:05:01`), to open a specific revision.
 In case of the `revision-timestamp`parameter either the exact revision is going to be selected via binary search, or the closest revision to the given point in time.
   - `start-revision` and `end-revision` or `start-revision-timestamp` and `end-revision-timestamp` for a specific timespan.